CloudBindle/bindle/README.md

     sudo apt-add-repository ppa:ansible/ansible
     sudo apt-get update
     sudo apt-get install ansible libjson-perl libtemplate-perl libconfig-simple-perl libcarp-always-perl libipc-system-simple-perl make gcc

+Note: Ansible is a pretty fast moving project and we tested against 1.6.10.
+You may want to use that [specific version](https://seqwaremaven.oicr.on.ca/artifactory/simple/seqware-dependencies/ansible/ansible/1.6.10-precise/ansible-1.6.10-precise.deb) to avoid complications.

 Install Vagrant using the package from their [site](http://downloads.vagrantup.com/) that is correct for your platform.
 For